tomdesair/tus-java-server/README.md

 * `withUploadURI(String)`: Set the relative URL under which the tus upload endpoint will be made available, for example `/files/upload`.
 * `withMaxUploadSize(Long)`: Specify the maximum number of bytes that can be uploaded per upload.
 If you don't call this method, the maximum number of bytes is `Long.MAX_VALUE`.
 * `withStoragePath(String)`: If you're using the default filesystem-based storage service, you can use this method to specify the path where to store the uploaded bytes and upload information.
+* `withChunkedTransferDecoding`: You can enable or disable the decoding of chunked HTTP requests by this library.
+Enable this feature in case the web container in which this service is running does not decode chunked transfers itself.
+By default, chunked decoding via this library is disabled (as modern frameworks tend to already do this for you).
 * `withThreadLocalCache(Boolean)`: Optionally you can enable (or disable) an in-memory (thread local) cache of upload request data to reduce load on the storage backend and potentially increase performance when processing upload requests.
 * `withUploadExpirationPeriod(Long)`: You can set the number of milliseconds after which an upload is considered as expired and available for cleanup.
 * `withDownloadFeature()`: Enable the unofficial `download` extension that also allows you to download uploaded bytes.